wanadev/snappy-canvas/README.md

     ctx.clear()

-Clear the canvas and empty the drawing operation stack.
+Clears the canvas and empties the drawing operation stack.
 Must be used as replacement of `ctx.clearRect(0, 0, canvas.width, canvas.height)`) to clear the canvas.